MicrosoftDocs/mslearn-data-anomaly-detection-using-azure-iot-hub/README.md

 ## Prerequisites

-The student of the module will need familiarity with the Azure IoT Central portal.
+The student of the module will need familiarity with the Azure IoT portal, and C# or Node.js programming.
 The code development can be done using Visual Studio, or Visual Studio Code.

 ## Setup

-The setup is explained in the text for the module.
-The module does not require the student to download the code from this location, the code is listed and explained in the Learn module.
+The setup is explained in the text for the modules.
+The modules do not require the student to download the code from this location, the code is listed and explained in the Learn modules.
 The code here is a resource if the student needs it.

 ## Runnning the sample

-Running the sample requires that the student go through all the steps of the Learn module.
+Running the sample requires that the student go through all the steps of the Learn modules.

 ## Key concepts

+### Data anomaly detection using Azure IoT Hub Learn module
 An app is written in the module that shows how to write simulated vibration telemetry, in two messages.
 The first message is routed to Blob storage.
 The process of setting up Blob storage is explained, along with how to route data to it.
 The second message is routed to an IoT Event Hub.
 Both routes are sent to an Azure Stream Analytics job.
 The SQL query for the job sends the telemetry to a built-in ML model, that analyzes the data for anomalies.
 The output from this query is sent to Microsoft Power BI, for visualization.

+### Manage your Azure IoT Hub with alerts and metrics
+This Learn module uses the vibration telemetry output from a device app.
+The telemetry is used to examine the Monitoring features of an IoT Hub.
+The focus of the module is on metrics and alerts.
+The student creates a number of alerts, then runs the device app to test that the alerts trigger when expected.

 ## Contributing